FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountquantity.md

 Commitment Discount Quantity is the amount of a [*commitment discount*](#commitment-discount) purchased or accounted for in *commitment discount* related [*rows*](#glossary:row).
 The amounts are denominated in [*Commitment Discount Units*](#glossary:commitmentdiscountunit).
 The aggregated Commitment Discount Quantity across purchase records pertaining to a particular [Commitment Discount ID](#commitmentdiscountid) during its [*term*](#glossary:term) represents the total *Commitment Discount Units* acquired with that commitment discount.
 For committed usage, the Commitment Discount Quantity is either the number of *Commitment Discount Units* consumed by a [*row*](glossary:#row) that is covered by a *commitment discount* or is the unused portion of a *commitment discount* over a *charge period*.
 The CommitmentDiscountQuantity column only applies to *commitment discounts* and not [*negotiated discounts*](#glossary:negotiated-discount).
 Commitment Discount Quantity is commonly used in commitment discount analysis and optimization use cases.

 For usage-based *commitment discounts* (i.e. when *CommitmentDiscountCategory* is "Usage"), the Commitment Discount Quantity reflects the amount of resource hours consumed.
-If *size-flexibility* is applicable, this amount is further multiplied by a pre-determined, SKU attribute called an *instance type ratio*, to produce a normalized quantity based on [*resource's*](#glossary:resource) [*instance-size*](#glossary:instance-size). *Size-flexibility* allows a usage-based *commitment discount* to cover less expensive SKUs with smaller *instance type ratios*, or conversely, partially cover a more expensive SKU with a larger *instance type ratio*.
+If *size-flexibility* is applicable, this value may be further transformed based on provider-specific requirements.
+For spend-based *commitment discounts*, the Commitment Discount Quantity reflects the monetary quantity consumed.

 Commitment Discount Quantity is commonly used in commitment discount analysis and optimization use cases.
 For purchases, the Commitment Discount Quantity helps customers track how many total *Commitment Discount Units* are available across *commitment discounts* at various points in time, and for committed usage, it helps customers track how efficiently their *commitment discounts* apply to their workloads.
 The *commitment discount's* utilization rate is used to measure this efficiency and can be derived by dividing the used portion of CommitmentDiscountQuantity by the sum of CommitmentDiscountQuantity for the *charge period*.
 With this information, customers can analyze their existing *commitment discount* strategy to make more informed decisions on additional purchases.